brendansu/lightweight_spkr_anon/README.md

 - audiotsm
 - scipy

-## Anonymization using pre-optimized parameters
+## Anonymization using pre-optimized parameters (with additional instructions)
 You can anonymize speech using pre-optimized model parameters.
 For example,
 ```
 python scripts/anonymize.py params/vctk/male/R.json      # resampling only